 On Inhumanity: Dehumanization and How to Resist It.

-Available now for pre-order from Oxford University Press
+New, from Oxford University Press

 “This brilliant and powerful book is a philosophically sophisticated and prophetically courageous treatment of dehumanization, especially in regard to race.
 It is timely and needful in our monstrous times!
 Don’t miss it!”

 -- Cornel West, Professor of the Practice of Public Philosophy, Harvard University, author of Black Prophetic Fire

 “This book is firm but gentle, wise but accessible.
 Its reflections on our worst habits of politics are phrased in such a way that they allow us to see what better habits might be.”